 Orchestre Philharmonique de Monte-Carlo (OPMC)

-The Orchestre Philharmonique de Monte-Carlo (OPMC) represents one of the world's most historically significant musical institutions, with a foundational history extending to its establishment in 1856.
-The orchestra's longevity positions it among the world's oldest continuously operating orchestras, a distinction reflecting Monaco's historic commitment to musical excellence and its establishment as a centre of European cultural refinement during the nineteenth century.
+The Orchestre Philharmonique de Monte-Carlo (OPMC) is one of the world's oldest continuously operating orchestras, founded in 1856 under Prince Charles III.
+Its longevity reflects Monaco's deep-rooted commitment to musical excellence and the principality's historic role as a centre of European cultural life.

 The information provided is for general guidance only.
 For official procedures, always consult the official sources.